silshack/spring2016/_posts/clairewlj/2016-04-13-LingjiesFinalProjectMilestones.md

 - [ ] Create class to simplify program
 - [ ] Create functions to create different types of visualizations (bar/line charts, scatter plots, etc)
-- [ ] Possible Create functions to allow users change some of the filters chosen
+- [ ] Possible Create functions to allow users to change some of the filters chosen